inertialsense/inertial-sense-sdk/ExampleProjects/Ascii/README.md

 # SDK: ASCII Communications Example Project

-This example project demonstrates ASCII NMEA communications with the <a href="https://inertialsense.com">InertialSense</a> products (uINS, uAHRS, and uIMU) using the Inertial Sense SDK.
+This [ISAsciiExample](https://github.com/inertialsense/InertialSenseSDK/tree/master/ExampleProjects/Ascii) project demonstrates ASCII NMEA communications with the <a href="https://inertialsense.com">InertialSense</a> products (uINS, uAHRS, and uIMU) using the Inertial Sense SDK.
+See the [ASCII protocol](../protocol_ascii) section for details on the ASCII packet structures.

 ## Files